VoHoTv/coronavirus/README.txt

 * United Kingdom = UK
 * South Korea = S. Korea

+The coronavirus pugin relies on the API by javieraviles for all it's data.
+The API its Github page: https://github.com/javieraviles/covidAPI The API its license: https://github.com/javieraviles/covidAPI/blob/master/LICENSE

 == Installation ==

 1. Upload `coronavirus.php` to the `/wp-content/plugins/` directory